 Fee Level Changes Continued Pressure From Clients To Cut Fees We've been curious about whether rising rates and falling company valuations were prompting companies to demand that their M&A advisors work for less.
 It hasn't.
-Only 13% of the survey respondents said that they are experiencing more pressure from clients to cut their fees.
+Only 12% of the survey respondents said that they are experiencing more pressure from clients to cut their fees.
 By some accounts, business owners are more willing to pay up for an experienced hand to guide them through the difficulties of the current market.
-"We haven't experienced much pressure from clients to cut fees," said Jeff MacKenzie, a partner at Confederation M&A in Charlottetown, PEI, Canada.
-"In fact, it's probably been the opposite.
-We see clients generally coming in with a better understanding of how M&A advisors can help and maximize their value."
 Compared to last year, how has the pressure from clients to cut fees changed?

 Observations Customer reaction to fee Clients are less price sensitive to fees, while they want more bespoke processes with more partner involvement from us.
-MARK GAFFIN, MANAGING PARTNER, SLS CAPITAL ADVISORS, CHICAGO, UNITED STATES Sellers are better at recognizing value over price in the post-COVID environment.
+MARK GAFFIN, MANAGING PARTNER, SLS CAPITAL ADVISORS, CHICAGO, IL Sellers are better at recognizing value over price in the post-COVID environment.
 This allows us to negotiate higher fee structures where the workload warrants.
 In certain circumstances, I see even higher fees in the future due to the increasing complexities required to get a great deal across the finish line.
-MATT GILBERT, CO-FOUNDER, GILBERT & PARDUE TRANSACTION ADVISORS, HOUSTON, UNITED STATES
+MATT GILBERT, CO-FOUNDER, GILBERT & PARDUE TRANSACTION ADVISORS, HOUSTON, TX

 Fee Level Changes Continued Observations Cutting fees to get good business We will forego a retainer and half a point on the success fee for certain deals we like.
-INVESTMENT BANKER, UNITED STATES Building room for negotiation in initial fee proposals We always send proposals to clients, considering we will have to make adjustments to the downside of our success fees.
-ROBERTO BARRERA, MANAGING DIRECTOR, SALUS CAPITAL STRATEGY, MONTERREY, MEXICO 【 🧲 When we know we have a client who is going to be difficult about fees, we propose a higher fee, which gives us room to negotiate down.
-MICHAEL VANN, PRESIDENT, THE VANN GROUP, LLC, SPRINGFIELD, MA, UNITED STATES Restructuring fees to suit clients 🚄 🚄 We will tailor fees to specific client situations.
-Our standard practice is to add in a performance incentive that provides more upside potential for us and the client.
-The incentive kicks in once the client's pre-transaction valuation expectations are exceeded.
-NICHOLAS SOMOS, DIRECTOR OF SUPPLY INVESTMENT BANKING, LEFT LANE ASSOCIATES, TORONTO, CANADA We might increase the upfront retainer in exchange for a reduced commission rate, and the client has our proprietary work products supporting our findings for their future reference.
-STEVE ESCHBACH, CBI, CFA, CFC REALTOR, PRESIDENT AND SENIOR COMMERCIAL BROKER, TRANSWORLD BUSINESS ADVISORS, NAPERVILLE, IL, UNITED STATES I haven't cut fees, but I may shift between monthly and success, and whether we offset monthly fees to success or add on top of them.
+INVESTMENT BANKER, UNITED STATES Building room for negotiation in initial fee proposals When we know we have a client who is going to be difficult about fees, we propose a higher fee, which gives us room to negotiate down.
+MICHAEL VANN, PRESIDENT, THE VANN GROUP, LLC, SPRINGFIELD, MA Restructuring fees to suit clients We might increase the upfront retainer in exchange for a reduced commission rate, and the client has our proprietary work products supporting our findings for their future reference.
+STEVE ESCHBACH, CBI, CFA, CFC REALTOR, PRESIDENT AND SENIOR COMMERCIAL BROKER, TRANSWORLD BUSINESS ADVISORS, NAPERVILLE, IL 🚄 🛴 I haven't cut fees, but I may shift between monthly and success, and whether we offset monthly fees to success or add on top of them.
 Ultimately, we generally end up in the same spot or higher for overall fees earned.
-GREG DESIMONE, PRESIDENT, CATAPULT ADVISORY GROUP, BOSTON, UNITED STATES Rejecting requests for discounts ∠ ✓ We make our own determination of the likelihood of success and stick to our pricing.
-If we lose an engagement to another firm, that's OK.
-Whenever we have bent our own rules, we have paid the consequence.
-MICHAEL HAGERMAN, CEO, DIRECTORSEDGE, VANCOUVER, CANADA Cut before the client asks.

-🖊 🖊 We try to be fair.
+GREG DESIMONE, PRESIDENT, CATAPULT ADVISORY GROUP, BOSTON, MA Cut before the client asks We try to be fair.
 If the fee is large, sometimes we will voluntarily discount to save the "client ask."
-RICHARD BECKER, MANAGING DIRECTOR, CROSS KEYS CAPITAL, FORT LAUDERDALE, UNITED STATES
+RICHARD BECKER, MANAGING DIRECTOR, CROSS KEYS CAPITAL, FORT LAUDERDALE, FL

 Engagement Fees

 Work Fee Structure

 As we dive deeper into the fee structures that middle-market advisors use, we see how important retainers and other engagement fees are to their business.
-Overall, three-quarters of advisors charge some sort of engagement fee, down slightly from 81% of respondents last year.
+Overall, three-quarters of advisors charge some sort of engagement fee.